oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 {% img blog/workflows-workshop/Workflows_flow_off.jpg alt:"The flow is off" %}{: .center-image }

-When the flow is on, you will see a time count down until its next run:
+When the flow is on, you will see a time countdown until its next run:

 {% img blog/workflows-workshop/Workflows_flow_on.jpg alt:"The flow is on" %}{: .center-image }

 Your flow should look like this:

 {% img blog/workflows-workshop/Workflows_Todo_flow_final_1.jpg alt:"A flow to get the todo summary and send it via email" %}{: .center-image }

+> You can turn off the flow while you build it.
+You can also remove and re-add the **Flow Schedule** card later.

 ## Updating the flow to send a pretty message
 In this section, you will update the flow to send a pretty message.
 You will complete the following: